sildispaho/lego-datamart/README.md

 **P.S. – Database Backup**

-The database backup is provided as a compressed file (`LegoDWH.bak.zip`)
+The database backup is provided as a compressed file
 due to GitHub file size limitations.
 The backup can be restored by
 unzipping the file and using the SQL Server `RESTORE DATABASE` command.